AI Auto-Reply

 // Then in your AI instructions you can write:

 "The visitor is on the ${userPlan} plan.
-Tailor your response accordingly."2.
-JavaScript API (Programmatic)
+Tailor your response accordingly."

 Use FloatMessage.setCustomData() to pass custom data programmatically.
 This is useful when the data isn't available as a simple window variable, or when it changes dynamically.
 Requires the JavaScript API to be enabled.